How to Configure Agents

 Personality

-The "Personality" field sets the tone and style of interaction for the Agent.
+The "Personality" options set the tone and style of interaction for the Agent.
 It's crucial for determining how users perceive the Agent's friendliness, professionalism, and approachability.
 A clearly defined personality ensures a cohesive user experience that matches the brand's voice and meets the audience's expectations.

 Best Practices